junesirius/junesirius.github.io/_posts/Star_Wars/Obikin_RB/Obikin-reverse-whole-novel.md

 "You can call me Obi-Wan," he tells him.
 "If you want."

 The smile on Anakin spreads wide like sunshine shining through a flower field.
-"Thank you, Obi-Wan," he says whole-heartedly, letting out a long relieved breath.
+"Thank you, Obi-Wan," he says wholeheartedly, letting out a long, relieved breath.

 "Now, go.
-Before the curfew starts or I change my mind.
+Before the curfew starts, or I change my mind.
 It's not my patrol tonight, and you definitely don't want to run into anyone else."
-Obi-Wan can't stop a similar small smile crawling its way onto his lips as well, seeing the relief and cheer on all their faces.
+Obi-Wan can't stop a similar small smile from crawling its way onto his lips as well, seeing the relief and cheer on all their faces.
 People's murmuring grows louder and lighter, and they start moving out of the place.

 Anakin doesn't move, not until all the rest have left the place.